Andrews-Botchway/terraform_build_2/terraform_provision.md

 ```

-## Pull up the web application and ssh into the web server (optional)
+## Pull up the web application and ssh into the web server

 Visit your web application by pointing your browser at the public_ip output for your EC2 instance.
 To get that address you can look at the state details of the EC2 instance by performing a